My AIP Shepherd’s Pie with Crispy leeks is LAMBTASTIC!

-Last week, after what shall now be forever known as the great ‘Green and Gold Rice’ incident, I received three phone calls from across the ditch in New Zealand suggesting that I had somehow jinxed the All Blacks into losing the game against the Wallabies for the first time since 2011.
-I achieved this feat by sacriligiously preparing a dish that recognised Australia (as opposed to my native New Zealand).
+I first published this recipe back in August 2015, after what shall now be forever known as the great ‘Green and Gold Rice’ incident – my attempted take on an Aussie-themed cauliflower rice recipe.
+In the week following, I had received three phone calls from across the ditch in New Zealand suggesting that I had somehow jinxed the All Blacks into a rare loss against the Wallabies for the first time since 2011.
+Apparently, I achieved this feat by sacrilegiously preparing a dish that recognised Australia (as opposed to my native New Zealand).
 It was made very clear to me that the expectation was that I would not repeat my mistake a second time.

-So, this past Saturday night, for the second and final Bledisloe test, I went for the safe option.
+So, for the second and final Bledisloe test that year, I went for the safe option.
 I made my Jamie Oliver Inspired SUBLIME Four Hour Lamb.
-It’s a favourite around here.
+It’s a favourite on the blog.

 What could be more Kiwi than lamb?

 And, in the unlikely event that my kitchen endeavours in any way influenced the boys in black, it worked.
 The All Blacks prevailed.
-The Cup stays in New Zealand for another year.
+The Cup stayed in New Zealand for another year.
+As it has in the four years since.

-But, the Aussies beat us in the netball.
+But, it must be said that the Aussies beat us in the netball.
 You can’t have everything.

-Slow-cooking a joint of some description is at least a weekly occurrence here at JFC.
-I’ve even been known to squeeze two shoulders of lamb into my beloved le Creuset at the same time… The shredded leftover meat can be added to soups, sautéed in a hash with leftover roasted veggies and added to tacos.
+Slow-cooking a joint of some description is at least a weekly occurrence here at mine.
+I’ve even been known to squeeze two shoulders of lamb into my beloved le Creuset at the same time… The shredded leftover meat can be added to soups, sautéed in a hash with leftover roasted veggies and added to tacos with smashed avocado and slaw.

 It might not be fashionable, but I’m a fan of Delia’s.
 She makes cooking accessible and her recipes work.
 Always.